open-telemetry/opentelemetry-specification/semantic_conventions/README.md

 ## Generation

-These YAML files are used by the make target `table-generation` to generate consistently formattted Markdown tables for all semantic conventions in the specification.
+These YAML files are used by the make target `table-generation` to generate consistently formatted Markdown tables for all semantic conventions in the specification.
 Run it from the root of this repository using the command

 ```
 make table-generation